 This is the first in a series of articles about playing low-limit NLHE.
 My reference point will be $1/2 in Las Vegas since that is the game I play the most, but the majority of the content will be relevant to live low-limit NLHE anywhere.
 If you play this game only occasionally or grind out hundreds of hours a year, these articles aim to help you play the game more profitably and with greater enjoyment.
 In places I will take issue with Red Chip Poker orthodoxy and disagree with RCP founders and coaches even though they are better at poker than me.
 I hope this will provoke discussion about life in the shallow end of the NLHE pool.

 Just over a decade ago I quit my job to play poker for a living.
-At the time of Black Friday I was mostly grinding tournaments, sit-n-goes and cash-game Omaha variants online.
+At the time of Black Friday I was mostly grinding tournaments, sit-n-goes and cash-game Omaha variants at online American poker sites.
 Since live poker in Kansas was a little thin on the ground, it was apparent I would have to move.
 As a frequent visitor to Las Vegas for years, my relocation destination was obvious.

 When I got here I had played maybe three or four live NLHE sessions.
 My plan was to play $8/16 Omaha-8 at the Venetian (a game I had scouted extensively) and supplement this with tournaments.
 For multiple life and poker reasons that are not particularly interesting, this plan faltered.
 But as I became more integrated into the Vegas poker community I noticed two things: there was a population of grinders making a meager but viable living playing NLHE $1/2, and the vast majority of tourists were playing this game.
 Poorly.